 Greek Traffic Laws are strict and responsive to the factors of the moment.

-Have the Proper License
+Have the Proper Licence

 From many countries, you may need an international drivers’ permit, obtainable from your local authority before arriving in Greece.

 Driving under the influence of alcohol is a serious offence in Greece.
 Police routinely set up random roadside testing.
 An additional factor for the visitor – the unfamiliar and sometimes strong drinks of Greece, Crete in particular.
 Raki goes down very smoothly, and you can quickly exceed a safe and legal blood alcohol limit – in Greece defined as 0,5 g/l – without realising it.

 The fine for driving under the influence is the highest fine, reaching up to 700 euro.
 It’s also possible to have one’s licence temporarily suspended.

 Texting and Driving

 Talking on a cell phone or texting while driving are also strictly prohibited.
 Fines are at 100 euro per infraction.
 In the event of an accident, police check phone records to see if the parties were on their phones at the time.

 Of course, in addition to stringently abiding by the speed limit signs posted, drivers will want to adjust for road conditions and circumstances, as described above.